STANDING UP TO

 A Safe Haven for Jewish College Students

-UJA has allocated $5.4 million to meet emergency needs in New York resulting from the war in Israel.
+UJA has allocated more than $9 million to meet emergency needs in New York resulting from the war in Israel.

 to enhance security at New York Jewish institutions

 As anti-Zionist rhetoric soars on campus, Jewish students and Hillel professionals are facing unprecedented levels of challenge as well as emotional and physical insecurity.
 We believe that the single best way of combatting the incendiary campus climate is strengthening Jewish student life through our Hillels.
-UJA-Federation of New York currently provides 11 Hillels (serving over 20 campuses) with approximately $2 million in annual support.
-Now we are making further investments to:
+UJA currently provides 11 Hillels (serving over 20 campuses) with approximately $2 million in annual support.
+We are also making investments to provide legal protection, strengthen health and wellness support for students and staff, and offer additional opportunities for Jewish students to gather.

 Global Security